Fbarangan/CMS_Price_Transparency/README.md

 The issue which needs to be resolve is it is erroring if ther are duplicate rows but with different IP/OP price.
 The intent is to perform mean on those rows that have duplicate dimension but with different IP/OP values.
 ...Will continue to research. but so far the base code is acceptable.

+Note.
+The priceTest is the raw data
+         Output 2 is the pase output for the first phase.